primaza/primazactl/README.md

                         path to kubeconfig file, default: KUBECONFIG environment variable if set, otherwise /Users/martinmulholland/.kube/config
   -m MAIN_CLUSTERNAME, --primaza-clustername MAIN_CLUSTERNAME
                         name of cluster, as it appears in kubeconfig, on which Primaza is installed.
 Default: current kubeconfig context
+  -s MAIN_NAMESPACE, --main-namespace MAIN_NAMESPACE
+                        namespace to use for join.
+Default: primaza-system
 ```
 ### Worker join options
 - `--config CONFIG`: